Get in touch

 • Can you tell me more about your education and experience as a PT?

-I have been working with children and their families since 2010.
-I am fascinated by the human body and the mind's ability to adapt and change.
+Dr. Hazel Legaspi has been working with children and their families since 2010.
+She is fascinated by the human body and the mind's ability to adapt and change.

-I have a Bachelor of Science Degree in Neurobiology, Physiology, and Behavior from UC Davis.
-I earned my Doctorate Degree in Physical Therapy from Mount Saint Mary's University and am current and up to date as a CA Board Licensed Physical Therapist.
+Dr. Hazel Legaspi has a Bachelor of Science Degree in Neurobiology, Physiology, and Behavior from UC Davis.
+She earned a Doctorate Degree in Physical Therapy from Mount Saint Mary's University and is current and up to date as a CA Board Licensed Physical Therapist.

-I have worked with children in all settings including the home, inpatient, NICU, outpatient pediatrics, spina bifida and high risk follow-up clinics.
-I have clinical experience and training to improve motor developmental milestones including infant feeding and gross motor mobility.
+She has worked with children in all settings including the home, inpatient, NICU, outpatient pediatrics, spina bifida and high risk follow-up clinics.
+Dr. Hazel Legaspi has clinical experience and training to improve motor developmental milestones including infant feeding and gross motor mobility.

-I am also a proud mom!
-My son keeps me on my toes and keeps my creative mind sharp for new ways to make treatments fun.
+Dr. Hazel Legaspi is also a proud mom!
+Her son keeps her on her toes and keeps her creative mind sharp for new ways to make treatments fun.

 • My child has worked with PTs, OTs, and SLPs before and hated it.
 How will working with you be different?